savmm/simpleViewPager/README.md

 ##Features

  - Any ViewGroup based View can be use as Container
- - Swipe Right and Left to swtich page
+ - Swipe Right and Left to swtich pages
- - Programmatically switch page by Next and Previous methods
+ - Programmatically switch pages
  - Pages change cyclically
- - Auto Created Page Dots
+ - Auto Created PageDots
  - Customize style For Active PageDot and Deactive PageDosts --Radius and Color